-Family home for an elderly and/or disabled person (family host)
+Family home for an elderly and/or disabled person (family caregiver)

 What is a family home?
-The family home allows an elderly and/or disabled person to be accommodated in the home of a family host.
+Family care allows an elderly and/or disabled person to be accommodated in the home of a family caregiver.
 The person accommodated pays the family host.
 It can obtain financial aid, under certain conditions.
 We present you the regulations to know.

-The family caregiver (a single person or a couple) houses an elderly person or an adult with a disability.
+The family caregiver (a single person or a couple) hosts an elderly person or an adult with a disability.
 In exchange, the person accommodated pays the family host.

-The family host must have received a approval issued by the services of the department.
-These services organize the monitoring of the host and the follow-up of the person accommodated.
+The family host must have received a accreditation issued by the services of the department.
+These services organize the monitoring of the host and the follow-up of the person hosted.

 Family care can be temporary or sequential, or part-time or full-time, or permanent.